«A bad process will beat a good person every time» W. Edwards Deming

-- It can be used to train new people
+- It can be used for training new people.

-- Makes it easier to identify where to measure to improve the process
+- It eases the decisions of where to measure to improve a process

-- Helps you understand where problems occur and what some of the causes may be
+- It will help you understand where problems arise and what causes they may have

-- It identifies many important characteristics you will need as you strive to make improvements
+- It identifies important characteristics you need to consider improving a process.

-- The individual processes are linked together to see the total effort and flow for meeting business and customer needs
+- It links the individual steps together and highlights the total effort and flow needed to meet the business and customer needs

 Performing a process mapping